daria-kryuchkova/trial_activation_analysis/README.md

   - **Weekly retention** is a better metric than daily retention.
   - ~10% of users **never engaged** with the core feature (shift scheduling).
 - Analyzed engagement per conversion status and sequence analysis.
-- Identified key last activities differentiating converters from non-converters
+- Identified key activities differentiating converters from non-converters

 ### 4. Feature Engineering & Modeling
 - Engineered features: